About Myesha Francis

 The work I create is a visual representation of my personal spiritual journey across space and time.
 Whether it is an abstract painting reflecting my connection with "love and light" or a jazz piece expressing my wild, spontaneous nature, all of my work is about my constant quest to align and live fully in the flow of the one true essence.

-As I continue to grow as an artist, pure abstraction has entered my body of work as visual interpretations of my experiences of actually living and experiencing what it truly means to be aligned to one's purpose, free and the Soul of the Universe.
+As I continue to grow as an artist, pure abstraction has entered my body of work as visual interpretations of my experiences of actually living and experiencing what it truly means to be aligned to one's purpose.

 “It is mostly in the posture of surrender that I find myself coming alive.
 I become more present, more engaged, more aware and in the flow of life.
 It is in this space where I express myself best creatively and become one- Wild with the waves!
 Whether I am painting jazz, abstraction, or figurative beings of light, my work is just a continuous and ever evolving expression of my inner most passions and relationship with the divine as I live in the flow.“